redding/sanford-protocol/README.md

 connection.write(outgoing_data)
 ```

-For incoming messages, it reads them off the socket, validate them, and return the decoded body data.
+For incoming messages, it reads them off the socket, validates them, and returns the decoded body data.
 For outgoing messages, it encodes the message body from given data, adds the appropiate message headers, and writes the message to the socket.

 #### Timeout